RTÉ increases redundancy target of 60 after scheme is oversubscribed

 The organisation will shortly engage “an expert partner” through a public tender to “carry out a full evaluation of staff roles and grades”, with a view to reducing its dependency on external resources and overtime.

-A restructure and rationalising of its grading system was a recommendation of Kieran Mulvey’s 2017 review of gender equality at RTÉ, while Ms Forbes recently told the Public Accounts Committee (PAC) that there were 167 grades in operation across the organisation.
+A restructure and rationalising of its grading system was a recommendation of Kieran Mulvey’s 2017 review of gender equality at RTÉ, while Ms Forbes recently told the Dáil Committee of Public Accounts (PAC) that there were 167 grades in operation across the organisation.

 RTÉ recorded a surplus in 2020 as a result of costs deferred or cancelled due to the pandemic.